apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**No one wants to talk about Trump as leaders gather in Rio**
+**Lutnick and Bessent’s battle for Trump Treasury turns bitter**

-You can read more about it [here](https://www.politico.com/news/2024/11/18/world-leaders-avoid-trump-g20-00190283).
+You can read more about it [here](https://www.ft.com/content/7402c0da-9eb9-4452-8bc7-164c121966e4).

 ## Requirements
 - Python 3.8